 “Sam” worked as a salesman for several years at the same company.
 On occasion, he heard his supervisor and colleagues use anti-Semitic slurs in the workplace.
 Sam sent a very polite email stating that he had family members who had died in the Holocaust and would like it if the comments stopped.
 All of a sudden, Sam’s employer began targeting him at work.
 He was disciplined six times within the next eight weeks, even though he had not been disciplined a single time over six years of employment before his complaint.
 Ultimately, Sam’s employer fired him.

 Please note that every case is different, with its own unique facts.
-Just because Sam’s case settled in a particular way does not mean that your case will be the same.
-You should contact Madia Law to discuss your retaliation case in detail and get an accurate assessment of its value.
+Just because these cases settled in a particular way does not mean that your case will be the same.
+You should contact Madia to discuss your retaliation case in detail and get an accurate assessment of its value.

 You May Be Entitled to Lost Wages, Punitive Damages, Emotional Distress Compensation, and Even Your Old Job Back